-Even if you didn’t wear a seatbelt at the time of the car accident, you could still be eligible to receive compensation for car accident injuries.
+Even if you didn’t wear a seatbelt at the time of the car accident, you could still be eligible to receive compensation for.
 We understand that any legal case can be difficult.
 If you have any additional questions or concerns about your case, don't hesitate to contact us!

 Fortunately, our car accident attorney can help you understand your rights so you can hold negligent drivers and insurance companies accountable.
 Continue reading to learn how you can still file a claim after a car accident, despite not wearing a seatbelt.
 We are waiting to help you with your car accident case.
 Our skilled attorney will help you get the best result possible from your case.